KathleenDollard/incremental-samples/docs/creating-a-source-generator/initial-extraction.md

 }
 ```

 Theory tests have parameters.
-Here, this is an identifier used in file naming, and a type. while a string constant would work for the source code, tests in the next section will create instances of types for each scenario that are used in later testing.
+Here, this is a type that contains test details for the scenario that can be reused to test each step in the generation pipeline.

 Verify expects the test to return a Task.

-The first step of the test is to retrieve the input source code.
-This is passed to a rather helper method to retrieve the symbol.
-The syntax node and semantic model are ignored.
+In the *Arrange* part of the text, the source code is retrieved from the scenario and passed to a helper method to  retrieve the symbol, which can also be used to access the semantic model.

 The *Act* portion of the test is the call to the `ModelBuilder.GetInitialModel` method that was discussed earlier in this article.

 A subdirectory is specified for the test output so that these text files are not mixed up with the C# classes of the test project and specifying `UseTextForParameters` ensures a readable name for each test.

 `TestData` is a base class which each scenario derives from.
-This type is:
+The scenario type will be expanded  in later examples to support integration tests.
+The portion of the type used in this test is:

 ```csharp
     public class TestData